|

 - Working signals at junctions

-- Scheduled trains are two first class passenger trains each way, each
+- Scheduled trains: two first class passenger trains each way, each

 day; six second and third class freights each way, each day; other 'arranged'